Home

 This craving can be controlled with alcoholism medication and attendance at support groups.

-Alcoholics Anonymous (or AA) is the most 'popular' support system that helps the alcoholic manage their disease through understanding and empathy with fellow 'sufferers'.
+Alcoholics Anonymous (or AA), a global community of people who’ve had drinking problems, is the most 'popular' support system that helps the alcoholic manage their disease through understanding and empathy with fellow 'sufferers'.

 The majority of alcoholics who display signs of alcoholism and want to stop drinking, attend AA.